Moments Economy Architecture Specification

 Standards.
 Conforming systems MUST:

-- Format byte logs and event logs canonically, as specified by the Router runtime and project format specifications (see
+- Format byte logs and event logs canonically, as specified by the aQPU Kernel runtime and project format specifications (see

-GGG_ASI_AR_Specs.md). - Use consistent identifiers for domains and edges.
+Gyroscopic_ASI_Specs.md). - Use consistent identifiers for domains, identities, Grants, Shells, and frame records.

 - Support the standard format for Grants, Shells, and Archives.